The Shoe-off Inspection Effect on Property Sale Prices

 The Take-Home for Vendors and Sales Agents

-A $1,500–$2,000 professional-cleaning cost is peanuts compared to a possible $50k–$100k harm to property prices on auction day.
 A smooth sales campaign and pleasant buyer inspection experience is the key to higher prices.
-By removing friction instead of footwear, you keep crowds larger, engagement warmer and bids climbing—exactly what a well-run Melbourne property sales campaign is meant to achieve.
+By removing friction instead of footwear, sales agents keep crowds larger, engagement warmer and bids climbing—exactly what a well-run Melbourne property sales campaign is meant to achieve.

 Should Sellers Insist on a "Shoes-off" Inspection Campaign?

 Honestly, if I were the seller, I would rather insist the agent NOT run a "Shoes-off" Inspection Campaign, than to risk a $100k drop in property price.
 I would spend the couple of hundred dollars cleaning the property after each inspection, or provide shoe covers.
-Given the 8-10 opens in a typical sales campaign, there is no more than $2000 in cleaning expenses throughout the entire campaign.
 I would invest in that, to get that extra $100k in selling price.
 Getting the house cleaned after every inspection does not cost $100k.
-And of course, there are always exceptions.
-There are cases where a property was sold for a price way beyond expectations.
+And of course, as with everything in life, there are always exceptions.
+There are cases where such properties were sold for a high price.
 But these are the exceptions rather than the norm.

 Comments